- Now, more than ever, you can have control over the care and services you need

 The Australian Government wants to help you live independently in your own home for as long as possible.

-Hence: The creation of CDC to help you get the support that you want..
+Hence: The creation of CDC which provides choice and control to the consumers.

 The future of CDC

-This means you can choose any approved provider, suited to your individual needs and circumstances, to provide the care that you want to receive.
+This means you can choose any approved provider, suited to your individual needs and circumstances, to provide the care that will best enable you to live independently at home for longer.

-You'll also be able to change service providers if you wish, for example if you move to a different area.
+CDC has also made it easier for you to change service providers if you wish.
+For example, if you move to a different area.
 You simply take the package with you and choose a different approved provider to continue your care.

 Will CDC be offered in nursing homes?

-CDC is currently only available for HCPs, however:
+CDC is currently only available for HCPs at the moment.

 There is no specific date for residential aged care providers to implement CDC.